+KTUFSD is committed to providing equitable technology access to all students and staff during all possible phases of the coming school year.
 As the district did in the spring, we will maintain rigorous communication across multiple platforms to ensure the identification of student technology needs.
 Parent surveys will be key among this effort and will be provided online and promoted via Shoutpoint notifications.
 A helpline will be provided for parents without internet access.
 Ultimately, teachers will serve as the final system check.
 Students who are not able to fully participate in digital instruction will be contacted by a teacher and provided a needs assessment.
-If a student and/or family is still not able to be reached the school and district may use our home visit protocol to determine the family's technology needs.
+Failed contact by a teacher, will result in an in-person, home visit by district staff to determine the family's technology needs.
 Follow up surveys and promotional efforts will be used to gauge the success of technology deployments and mediate gaps in need.

-Access to Devices and Connectivity (Multiple Pathways)
+Access to Devices and Connectivity (multiple pathways)